paulzyzy/YOLO-MARL/README.md

 # YOLO-MARL: You Only LLM Once for Multi-Agent Reinforcement Learning

-This is the official repository for the paper YOLO-MARL: You Only LLM Once for Multi-agent Reinforcement Learning [arxiv](https://arxiv.org/abs/2410.03997).
+This is the official repository for the paper ["YOLO-MARL: You Only LLM Once for Multi-agent Reinforcement Learning"](https://arxiv.org/abs/2410.03997).

 ![Framework Diagram](https://github.com/paulzyzy/YOLO-MARL/blob/master/framework.png)